-Above: A feather adds a flourish to a package; image via In Haus Press.
-Wrap with White Butcher Paper ($27.50 for a 200-foot roll at Amazon) and Grey Cotton Cord ($1.98 for 10 meters at Sight Green World on Etsy), and attach a Kraft Paper Envelope ($6 for 25 at Jam Paper) and a feather from your nearest coop.
+Above: A feather adds a flourish to a package discovered via Haus Press.
+Wrap with White Butcher Paper ($26.12 for a 200-foot roll on Amazon) and Gray Hemp Cord ($6.28 for a spool of 205 feet from Hemptique on Amazon), and attach a Kraft Paper Envelope ($6 for 25 at Jam Paper) and a feather from your nearest coop.

 Above: Fresh fir and pine strike a holiday note; photographs via Sunday Suppers.
 Tie up a brown cardboard box with braided jute twine (Natural Twine is $9.42 for a 325-foot spool at Amazon), and tuck in cypress leaves or acacia florets.